SEA47189/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

-This directory contains functions for:
+This directory is for:
-1. Pointers, Arrays, and Strings
-2. Pointer to Pointers
-3. Multidimensional Arrays
+Pointers to pointers
-4. Two dimensional Arrays
+Mulitdimensional Arrays
+Common C stdlib functions to manipulate strings